top of page

 2. Configure lab settings so that all lab VMs are created in the designated Lab resource group.
 In this way, they won't be distributed across multiple resource groups.

-3. Enable Browser Connect to use the Bastion host deployed in hub VNet to secure RDP/SSH access to lab VMs over Internet without public IP.
+3. Enable Browser Connect to use the Bastion host deployed in hub VNet to secure RDP/SSH access to lab VMs over the Internet without public IP.

 4. Configure Lab users and assign appropriate roles based on least privilege.
 DTL provides three built-in roles – Owner, Contributor, and User.